 based on this review, develop new recommendations for the conservation of all species of marine turtles included in Appendix I or II of the Convention, for presentation at the 134th meeting of the Conference of the Parties;

-develop, in collaboration with the IOSEA Marine Turtle MOU and relevant non-governmental organizations and supported by the Secretariat, a draft Single Species Action Plan for the conservation of the Hawksbill Turtle to be presented at the 134th meeting of the Conference of the Parties, to address the trade, use and other threats to their conservation in South-East Asia, and the adjacent western Pacific.
-This Single Species Action Plan should be developed in collaboration with the Indian Ocean South-East Asia Marine Turtle Memorandum of Understanding and with relevant non-governmental organizations, and taking into account the outcome of CITES Decision 17.222, which mandates an assessment on marine turtle trade, that assessment scheduled for completion in time for discussion at the 70th meeting of the CITES Standing Committee in October 2018 2019 Report on Status, Scope and Trends of the Legal and Illegal International Trade in Marine Turtles, its Conservation Impacts, Management Options and Mitigation Priorities, as well as the Hawksbill Assessment under preparation by the Advisory Committee of the IOSEA Marine Turtle MOU.
+develop, in collaboration with the IOSEA Marine Turtle MOU, CITES and relevant non-governmental organizations and supported by the Secretariat, a draft Single Species Action Plan for the conservation of the Hawksbill Turtle to be presented at the 134th or 15th meeting of the Conference of the Parties, to address the trade and use to their conservation in South-East Asia, and the adjacent western Pacific.
+This Single Species Action Plan should be developed in collaboration with the Indian Ocean South-East Asia Marine Turtle Memorandum of Understanding and with relevant non-governmental organizations, and taking into account the outcome of Decision 17.222, which mandates an assessment on marine turtle trade, that assessment scheduled for completion in time for discussion at the 70th meeting of the CITES Standing Committee in October 2018 2019 CITES Report on Status, Scope and Trends of the Legal and Illegal International Trade in Marine Turtles, its Conservation Impacts, Management Options and Mitigation Priorities, as well as the Hawksbill Assessment under preparation by the Advisory Committee of the IOSEA Marine Turtle MOU.